How I can support you

 It is the familiar, sitting face to face in a cozy room kind of therapy.
 Working this way is containing and holding because it is consistent and predictable.
 That consistency can help to make you feel safe, and if you are feeling safe, you open up and transformation can take place.
 Working this way has the longest tradition in the western world and most research evidence behind its efficacy.
 It is still the most popular choice …

-I am working from two location from the 24th of May 2021.
+I am working from two location.
 Please folllow the link below to find out more.

 Online Counselling and Psychotherapy